 The visible plug look typically occurs when a surgeon transplants a hair graft with over two or three follicular units.
 The graft’s larger size makes it look obvious in the transplanted area.

-The use of large grafts also tended to leave noticeable scars in the donor area.
-Along with visible scarring and a pluggy look, older methods of hair transplantation could also leave the hair growing in the wrong direction or planted too deeply into the scalp creating pitting.
+The use of large grafts also tends to leave noticeable scars in the donor area.
+Along with visible scarring and a plugged look, older methods of hair transplantation can also leave the hair growing in the wrong direction or planted too deeply into the scalp, creating pitting.